db47h/ngaro/README.md

 For a detailed change log, see the [commit log](https://github.com/db47h/ngaro/commits/master).

+## Contributing

+No rules, just common sense.
+Bells, wristles and any other preformance improvements are very welcome.
+The only changes that will never be accepted are those that will break compatibility with the VM specification.

+PRs are a good place to discuss changes so do not hesitate to send PRs directly.
+Or an issue, if your really have an issue.

+## Places to Go

+Have a look at [@dobegor's fork](https://github.com/dobegor/ngaro).
+It breaks compatibility with the spec, but it's got some nice features like floating point support, pausable VM, and a few others in their TODO list.

 ## License

 This project is Copyright 2016 Denis Bernard <db047h@gmail.com>, licensed under